nanaoto/drumscript-cleaned/repository_structure.md

 #### `audio_processor/`

 This module handles all the raw audio manipulation.
 It is responsible for loading an audio file, detecting the precise timestamps of drum hits (onsets), and extracting a set of descriptive acoustic features (like spectral centroid, zero-crossing rate, etc.) for each hit.
 Its output is the foundational data used for classification.

-#### `drum_classifier/`

-This is the logic engine of the package.
-It takes the features extracted by the `audio_processor/` and applies a **rule-based classification system** to determine which drum was hit (e.g., "if the sound has a very low spectral centroid, classify it as a kick drum").
-This approach replaces the previous deep learning model.
-The `predict.py` script contains this core logic, and its output is a structured list of classified drum events.

-#### `machine-learning/`

-This directory contains archived modules from the project's previous iteration, which was focused on transcription via a trained Machine Learning model.
-These are kept for reference but are not used in the current classification-based pipeline.

 #### `notation_generator/`